-Determining key factors in our gender pay gap

-Flexible modes of employment

-Women are also in the majority in professional services roles and in occupying flexible modes of employment.
+Determining key factors in our gender pay gap Flexible modes of employment Women are in the majority in professional services roles and in occupying flexible modes of employment.
 Key determinants of the gender pay gap at the University include the absence of a gender balance across job categories and through the different pay grades.
 Women are overrepresented in lower paid roles and underrepresented in both higher paid roles and at higher grades.
 Women are also in the majority in professional services roles and in occupying flexible modes of employment (including part-time), and in the minority in academic roles.

-The graph overleaf shows the number of employees in each pay band from zero to £50/Hr and illustrates the impact of the disproportionately large number of women in the lower and middle pay bands on the University's gender pay gap.

-The University has a mean bonus gender pay gap of 58.2% and a median gender pay gap of 66.7%.
-The mean bonus gender pay gap has decreased from 2019 (64.6%) and the median has remained the same at 66.7%, it is important to note that the median bonus gender pay gap is susceptible to small movements in individual bonus awards and the median value for male bonuses moved from £1,000 to £3,000 for men.
+The graph overleaf shows the number of employees in each pay band from zero to 50/Hr and illustrates the impact of the disproportionately large number of women in the lower and middle pay bands on the University's gender pay gap.
+The University has a mean bonus gender pay gap of 62.4% and a median bonus gender pay gap of 66.7%.
+The mean bonus gender pay gap has increased slightly from 2020 (58.2%) and the median has remained the same at 66.7%, it is important to note that the median bonus gender pay gap is susceptible to small movements in individual bonus awards.

-Active initiatives

-Sustainable change is needed

 Clinical excellence awards also influence the bonus gender pay gap.
 These awards recognise and reward senior academics whose work contributes to the continuous improvement of NHS services.
 As such, they are exclusive to universities that have medical schools.

-Female employees at the University who received these awards, on average, received higher payments, but the distribution of these awards, nine to female members of staff and 32 to male members of staff, has a significant impact on the overall bonus pay gap.
-Sustainable change is needed to challenge occupational segregation patterns and to close the sector's gender pay gaps.
+Female employees at the University who received these awards, on average, received higher payments, but the distribution of these awards, 8 female members of staff and 32 male members of staff, has a significant impact on the overall bonus pay gap.

+Active initiatives Sustainable change is needed to challenge occupational segregation patterns and to close the sector's gender pay gaps.
 Change is needed to organisational cultures, to recruitment, pay and reward practices, to systems to support diverse work-life patterns, and to progression and development.
 The University of Leicester has active initiatives in all of these areas.

-The University of Leicester is committed to ensuring fair treatment and reward for all.
+Sustainable change is needed The University of Leicester is committed to ensuring fair treatment and reward for all.